CHRIS-TOWN CENTER

 The completion of PARADISE VALLEY MALL {8 miles northeast, in Phoenix}, in 1979, put the hurt on CHRIS-TOWN.
 This resulted in a general decline of the mall during the 1980s and '90s, with several long-time tenants vacating the center.

 Bullock's was replaced by Phoenix-based Diamond's on June 24, 1985.
-The store, rebranded by Dillard's in September 1986, was eventually demoted to a Clearance Center.
+The store, rebranded by Dillard's in September 1986, was eventually demoted to a Dillard's Clearance Center.
 The Broadway, which had come under the Phoenix-based Broadway Southwest banner in 1979, was vacated in August 1992 and torn down in 1994.
-A 1-level (125,000 square foot) Wal-Mart was built on its space, which opened January 3, 1995.
+A 1-level (125,000 square foot) Wal-Mart was built on its space, which opened on January 3, 1995.

 The shopping complex was renamed PHOENIX SPECTRUM MALL on November 19, 2001.
 Its Wal-Mart was expanded into a (251,300 square foot) SuperCenter in 2003.
 In March 2004, the mall was sold to a joint venture of Beachwood, Ohio-based Developers Diversified Realty and New York City-based Coventry Real Estate Advisors.
 The former owner, Phoenix-based Grossman Company Properties, retained a small ownership share.

 CHRISTOWN SPECTRUM MALL held a grand re-opening in November 2007.
 The shopping center proper now encompassed 830,500 leasable square feet and housed forty-four stores and services Phoenix's Valley Metro light rail system extended service to CHRISTOWN SPECTRUM MALL.
-The 19th Avenue / Montebello station, adjacent to the west parking area, opened on December 27, 2008.
+The 19th Avenue-Montebello station, adjacent to the mall's west parking area, opened on December 27, 2008.
 In December 2015, Kimco Realty of Houston, Texas acquired the CHRISTOWN property.

-The complex was hit with a double whammy in late 2020.
-Costco went dark on September 20.
+The complex was hit with a double whammy in 2020.
+Costco went dark on September 20th.
 J.C.
-Penney performed its second retail retreat from the complex on September 27 of the same year.
+Penney did a second retail retreat from the complex on September 27th.
 The (137,000 square foot) Costco building was retenanted by Englewood, Colorado's American Furniture Warehouse.
+The abandoned J.C.
+Penney was divided two ways.
+A (60,000 square foot) Hobby Lobby welcomed first shoppers on July 8, 2024.

 Sources: